knordstrom/RAGTest/README.rst

 Slack
 ^^^^^

-Leveraging the slack API to reetrieve conversational context requires management of multiple tokens and thus, at the moment, a bit of manual work, as handling multiple hand-rolled refresh token and token storage processes is out of scope for this POC.
+Leveraging the slack API to retrieve conversational context requires management of multiple tokens and thus, at the moment, a bit of manual work, as handling multiple hand-rolled refresh token and token storage processes is out of scope for this POC.
 Slack's API also requires a valid https endpoint to receive token requests, so the process is a bit more involved than the gmail API.